saranshbalyan-1234/codemyinterview/README.md

 A transparent, always-on-top Electron overlay that lets you:

 ✅ Take screenshots and send to ChatGPT
-✅ Capture voice and transcribe it via Whisper
 ✅ Interact with AI responses directly in a floating window
 ✅ Stay invisible to screen recording and sharing tools
 ✅ Use customizable keyboard shortcuts for full control